free prenuptial agreement template

 Low Burden to Enforce (Pro-Prenup Jurisdiction)

 Challenger bears the burden by preponderance.
 Post-Sanderson I, Mississippi courts enforce prenups in the substantial majority of reported cases.
-Courts describe one-sided prenups as "improvident" rather than "unconscionable" (Sanderson II) — a high bar for invalidation.
+Courts distinguish one-sided prenups from unconscionable ones — a prenup with mutual terms is not unconscionable even if enforcement results are lopsided (Sanderson II).

 Child Support and Custody